anamorph/automated-private-ca/README.md

 # automated-private-ca
 ## TL;DR;
-automated-private-ca is a shell script for dealing with the creation of a Private Certificate Authority in Amazon Certificate Manager (ACM).
+automated-private-ca is a sample Amazon Certificate Manager automation to create your very own Private Certificate Authority in Amazon Certificate Manager (ACM). **This is content is provided as is: a sample to demonstrate the art of possible with ACM PCA - Amazon Certificate Manager Private Certificate Authority.**

 ## What ?
 AWS Certificate Manager Private Certificate Authority is a managed private CA service with which you can easily and securely manage your certificate authority infrastructure and your private certificates.
 ACM PCA provides a highly available private CA service without the investment and maintenance costs of operating your own certificate authority.
 ACM PCA extends ACM certificate management to private certificates, enabling you to manage public and private certificates in one console.